MarcGameroff/MarcGameroff.github.io/_posts/2016-07-09-Aha!-Moments.md

 ***

 It puts me in mind of a game of hide and seek that played out last week on some Manhattan platforms of the Flushing "7" subway line.
-I was meeting up with a friend in the Grand Central-42nd St. station so we could ride together to Long Island City to see the Fourth of July fireworks from another friend's 15th floor balcony.
-Ten minutes after our scheduled meetup time, the text volley began:
+I was meeting up with some friends in the Grand Central-42nd St. station so we could ride together to Long Island City to see the Fourth of July fireworks from another friend's 15th floor balcony.
+Ten minutes after our scheduled meetup time, the text rally began:
 "Where are you?"
 "I'm at the front end of the station."
-"Me too.
+"Us too.
 We don't see you."
 "I'm right here."
 "Where???"
 "RIGHT HERE!!"